astropy/SPISEA/docs/evo_models.rst

 * SPISEA will throw an error if you request an age outside of the evolution model age range

-* SPISEA will use the evolution model with the closest available metallicity to the user input value
+* SPISEA will use the evolution model with the closest available metallicity to the requested value

 If you require other evolution models or need to expand the existing grids, please see